 “The U.S. Constitution’s First Amendment guarantees fundamental rights for the citizens of our Republic.
 It is not a mere technicality or obstruction for powerful lobbies to break through,” stated NRB President & CEO Dr. Jerry A. Johnson.
 “ENDA, even as amended by some well-meaning Senators, remains narrow, convoluted, and promises a legal burden and chill on employers committed to honoring the tenets of their faith in the workplace.”

-LGBT lobbying efforts will now undoubtedly put significant pressure on the House of Representatives to take up this bill, which currently has 193 House supporters.
-As attention turns to the House, Dr. Jerry A. Johnson stated, “I thank House Speaker John Boehner for his public stance against ENDA.
+Dr. Johnson continued, “I thank House Speaker John Boehner for his public stance against ENDA.
 I urge his House colleagues to follow his lead against advancing this perilously flawed legislation.”
-NRB continues its outreach to Capitol Hill offices regarding the religious freedom problems with ENDA.